When your child is bright, but something isn’t adding up at school.

 • Gifted students whose abilities are not reflected in grades

-• Thoughtful recommendations for school supports (IEP or 504 when appropriate)
+• A plan you can actually usefor school supports (IEP or 504 when appropriate)

 You leave with understanding, not uncertainty.